2suRaj22/Contact-List/README.md

 # Contact-List Project

-NodeJS, Express, EJS Template, Mongoose using these we perfrom **CRUD** operation in this project.
+NodeJS, Express, EJS Template, Mongoose using these we perform **CRUD** operation in this project.
+Functions it perform
+create_contact,
+save_contact,
+delete_contact,
+edit_contact,
+update_contact.